 Solution: surgically hide elements or sections that require icons or typefaces until they are loaded

-With this example we completely hide the Mr. Fusion logo until the typeface and icon are loaded.
-The main content is available right away and since we are using “visibility: hidden;” space is still present in the page for the brand to fill.
+With this example, we completely hide the Mr. Fusion logo until the typeface and icon are loaded.
+The main content is available right away, and since we are using “visibility: hidden;” space is still present on the page for the brand to fill.

 Keeping icons from messing with your layout

 Problem: the layout of buttons and other elements shift drastically after the icons load causing the page to reflow